johannrudi/fhn_dnn/README.md

 # Inference using Deep Neural Networks applied to FitzHugh-Nagumo ODE

+The goal is to estimate parameters in ordinary differential equations (ODEs) from data that represents the output of an ODE.
+We perform such an inference using a trained Deep Neural Network (DNN).
+The particular ODE targeted here is the FitzHugh-Nagumo, which models voltage spikes of biological neurons.

 This code demonstrates some of the numerical experiments of the paper:

 *Parameter Estimation with Dense and Convolutional Neural Networks Applied to the FitzHugh-Nagumo ODE*